UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.EXP_ListValue.rst

       This is a funtion especially for the game engine to return a value with a spesific id.

-      Since object names are not always unique, the id of an object can be used to get an object from the CValueList.
+      Since object names are not always unique, the id of an object can be used to get an object from the EXP_ValueList.

       Example: